nycu-caslab/riscv-vectorized-benchmark-suite/README.md

 simlarge
 ```

-Whe you are executing an application, you must write the following arguments to run a predefined simsize.
+When you are executing an application, you must write the following arguments to run a predefined simsize.
 #### simtiny
 ```
 blackscholes_args   = "1 input/in_512.input output_prices.txt"